 Applying a Rule to Existing Orders

-Create and Save a Rule
+Step 1: Create and Save a Rule

-Open up the Apply Rule Window
+Step 2:Open up the Apply Rule Window

 This will open up a window that allows you to select which orders you want to apply the rule to:

-Here you can choose different statuses and dates for the orders to process.
+2. Here, you can choose different statuses and dates for the orders to process.

 The 'Start Date' and 'End Date' input boxes allow you to enter optional start and end dates for the orders you want to backfill.
 Several things to keep in mind are:

 - The dates should be in the format YYYY-MM-DD.
-For example, October 2, 2021 would be written as 2021-10-02.
+For example, October 2, 2021, would be written as 2021-10-02.

 - The fields can be left blank.
-If the start date is blank all orders from your first order will be processed.
-If the end date is blank orders through your more recent order will be processed
+If the start date is blank, all orders from your first order will be processed.
+If the end date is blank, orders through your more recent order will be processed

-- The dates are inclusive, is the start date is 2021-01-01 and the end date is 2021-01-03, all orders placed on January 1, 2 and 3 will be processed
+- The dates are inclusive is the start date is 2021-01-01, and the end date is 2021-01-03, all orders placed on January 1, 2, and 3 will be processed

 - The timezone for the dates is the same as your Shopify store

-Depending on the number of orders in your store this may take a few seconds but then you'll be shown the number of orders that will be reprocessed:
+Depending on the number of orders in your store, this may take a few seconds, but then you'll be shown the number of orders that will be reprocessed: